top of page

 Wake up at a leisurely pace.

-Spend the Afternoon exploring the Talõ river's ecology & traditional fishing*.
+Spend the afternoon exploring the Talõ River’s ecology and trying traditional fishing* in the nearby streams.

-Post sunset, settle into your twin-sharing tents before we gather by a fire for storytelling & outdoor dinner.
+As the sun sets, settle into your twin-sharing tents, then gather around a fire for storytelling and an outdoor dinner.

 *Subject to availability